By Sherry on Nov 18, 2016 06:00 am

 “The goal tonight is to get to the right places at the right times and come away learning something new,” Jody said as I squinted into the glaring sun and out across the expanse of mud flats called the Turnagain Arm in Anchorage.

 I often search for photography tours and workshops in places where I’ll be for a few days.
 It’s great learning for me and keeps up my skills.
-I always run into the same problem; I can normally find photo workshops but they are for a week at a time and very costly.
-However, I’m just looking for a simple day experience to show me some hidden areas that I wouldn’t find on my own, and refresh my skills while meeting a local photographer who knows the area.
+I always run into the same problem; I can normally find photo workshops, but they are for a week at a time, and very costly.
+I’m just looking for a simple day experience to show me some hidden gems that I wouldn’t find on my own, and refresh my skills while meeting a local photographer who knows the area.
 I don’t have the time or money for a big week-long photo workshop.
 Strangely, few places offer simple day workshops and I wish more did.
 I have found a few in Kauai and on the Big Island, but it’s something I wish there was more of.

 I heard of Alaska Photo Treks via social media at first.
 They share stunning images on their Instagram account and that is what first grabbed me.
 From there I found their website and saw they offered a simple night twilight tour around Anchorage.
 Perfect!